April 7 & 8 2017

 With sustainability and recycling being the heart and foundation of Bellingham, the fifth annual Recycled Art and Resource Expo (RARE) is finally here.
 RARE is a two-day festival that celebrates creative reuse in the arts and other industries.
-The event will take place on April 1 & 2 around downtown Bellingham.
-A list of all the wonderful, creatively re-usable events is coming soon.
+The event will take place on April 7 & 8 around downtown Bellingham.
+Below is a list of all the wonderful, creative, re-use events happening RARE weekend!